.name domain extension logo

 Editorial Notes

-This page combines TLD description data, comparative demand scoring, pricing benchmarks, and localized SEO/GEO framing for startups.
+This page combines TLD description data, comparative demand scoring, pricing benchmarks, and localized SEO/GEO framing for local businesses.
 It is meant to help with real naming and extension decisions rather than acting as a generic encyclopedia entry.

-If you use .name for startups, the strongest result usually comes from pairing it with helpful service pages, localized pricing, and internal links that reinforce the same market story.
+If you use .name for local businesses, the strongest result usually comes from pairing it with helpful service pages, localized pricing, and internal links that reinforce the same market story.

-Our AI generator checks real-time availability and creates catchy, brandable .name domain names tailored to your industry, audience, and market position for startups.
+Our AI generator checks real-time availability and creates catchy, brandable .name domain names tailored to your industry, audience, and market position for local businesses.

 Smart Shortcuts